 A proposed agenda for the initial accreditation event is shown on the next page.

-The order of the sessions with senior managers, students and employers can be switched, if different times are more convenient for these stakeholder groups to attend.
+The order of the sessions with senior managers, students and employers can be changed if different timings are more convenient for the respective stakeholder groups.

 The agenda for the initial accreditation visit will include: